The band structure of a model of spatial random permutation: The model in one dimension: Kernel expansion

 \subsection{Spectral analysis of the kernel}

-In this section we prove the first bound in Proposition~\ref{p:boundint}, applying a spectral analysis of the operator $\mathcal{K}$.
+f We now prove Proposition~\ref{p:boundint} by applying a spectral analysis of the operator $\mathcal{K}$.
 We begin with some simple facts about this operator; here the fact that the weight function $f$ has maximum value $1$ attained on the annulus $\{|s| = 1\}$ will be crucial.

 \begin{lemma}[Spectral analysis of the operator $\mathcal{K}$] ~\begin{enumerate}

 \item There exists an orthonormal basis of eigenvectors $(\varphi_i)_{i \in \mathbb{N}}$ of $\mathcal{K}$ with associated eigenvalues